mathesar-foundation/mathesar-design/spec.md

 ## Support for listing database views #455

 Users should be able to browse through a list of all available views in the currently open schema.
 This should probably happen in a different page with a paginated view.
+[DONE]
 Users should be able to access all views through the left pane.
-Users should be able to search for views by name from the left pane, even if they are not visible in the left pane.
-Users should be able to open a view in a tab.
+[DONE] Users should be able to search for views by name from the left pane, even if they are not visible in the left pane.
+[DONE] Users should be able to open a view in a tab.
 The design for what happens when a view is opened will be covered in Support for opening and interacting with a View #466.
+[DONE]

 ## Support for opening and interacting with a View #466